- Research article

 Electronic supplementary material

-Additional file 2: Additional time course fits of the WT and Tabby experimental data by the full mechanistic model.
+Additional file 2: .
 Time course fits of the WT and Tabby experimental data by the full mechanistic model that are not included in Figures 4, 5, 8 of the main text.
 Note, Eda is not included among the genes because differences in Eda expression in WT and Tabby mice are not attributable to transcriptional control.
 The vertical axis is the relative abundance of mRNA, as presented in Tables 1 and 2.
 The lines labeled "WT data" are the quantitative RT-PCR derived mRNA data in wildtype SMGs; the lines labeled "WT model" are model simulated expected mRNA expression for wildtype SMGs.
 The lines labeled "TA data" are the quantitative RT-PCR derived mRNA data in Tabby SMGs; the lines labeled "TA model" are model simulated expected mRNA expression for Tabby SMGs mice.
 (PDF 560 KB)

 Authors’ original submitted files for images

 Below are the links to the authors’ original submitted files for images.